 Gladstone Library Task Force

 As part of the agreement between the city of Gladstone and Clackamas County— Clackamas County and Gladstone are moving forward with a process to construct a new library.
 In order to assist staff in the in the process, the Board of County Commissioners approved the formation of the Gladstone Library Task Force.
 View the Gladstone Library Task Force Charter.
-Recruitment closing date Oct.
-15, 2018.
+This recruitment is now closed and applications are under review.

 Questions?
 Contact email@example.com.